jungel2star/Bayesian-Uncertainty-Matching-for-UDA/README.md

 This repository is the implementation of paper [Bayesian Uncertainty Matching for Unsupervised Domain Adaptation-IJCAI-2019]

+1. Download datasets and put in: ./data/
+2. Training and test:  ./scripts/mnist-usps.sh

 @inproceedings{wen2019bayesian,
   title={Bayesian uncertainty matching for unsupervised domain adaptation},